warnikchow/dlk2nlp/README.md

 ---

-> We obtained another boost in performance, especially very high in F1 score.
+We obtained another boost in performance, especially very high in F1 score.
 This implies that our task which deals with the intention of Korean sentences is largely influenced by the word order.
-This may have been an important factor in identifying the rhetoricalness, for instance, '뭐 해 지금 (what / do / now, *what (the hell) are you doing now*)' sounds much more rhetorical than '지금 뭐 해 (now / what / do, *what are you doing now*)', in view of native.
+This may have been an important factor in identifying the rhetoricalness, for instance, '뭐 해 지금 (what / do / now, *what (on earth) are you doing now*)' sounds much more rhetorical than '지금 뭐 해 (now / what / do, *what are you doing now*)', in view of native.
 However, so far we've conducted the experiments given the morpheme decomposition.
 Will the real semantics NOT be embedded in the characters?
 Well, before that, how should **character** be defined in Korean, which has distinguished morpho-syllabic blocks (which are different from alphabets) as a unit of character?

 ```properties
 # CONSOLE RESULT